NaPs/Confiture/README.rst

 level, typed values in syntax, file include and so more.
 Dotconf is also shipped with a powerful schema validation system.

+The full documentation can be found here: http://dotconf.readthedocs.org

 Features
 --------